alttch/eva-hmi-block_ui/doc/dashboard.rst

         icon: window_right
         item: unit:windows/room2
         menu: 3
+        allow-if-busy: true

 *menu: 3* means display menu with 3 item states: 0, 1 and 2.
 If you want to display menu with only 2 states, you may just set *menu: true*.

+Option **allow-if-busy** allows to open menu even if the state item has *busy* state.

 The button can have a complex menu as well which contains other buttons: